KiraYamato94/LasMonjas/README.md

 | Can swap himself | Prevents himself from being switched ||

 **Additional Ability Notes:**
-- If he switchs votes, and one of the switched player is exiled and turns out to be a crewmate, the Cheater will also be exiled.
+- If he switches votes, and one of the switched player is exiled and turns out to be a crewmate, the Cheater will also be exiled.
 - Rebels and Neutrals counts as Impostors, so the Cheater won't be exiled in this case.

 -----------------------